kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 ```

 Throughout this GEP, **Backend** refers to a CRD that acts as a backendRef
-target for egress routes, representing an external destination.
-The specific
+target, representing a destination.
+The specific resource definition is being
-resource definition is being developed in
+developed in
 [PR #4488](https://github.com/kubernetes-sigs/gateway-api/pull/4488).

 ### Gateway Type Field